codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 ### openNewTab

-Open new tab and switch to it
+Open new tab and automatically switched to new tab

 ```js
 I.openNewTab();